madelonhulsebos/neural-table-representations-tutorial-2023/README.md

 In this repository, you can find more information and up to date material for the tutorial on Models and Practice of Neural Table Representations.
 This tutorial will be given on 19 June 2023 at SIGMOD 2023 in Seattle.
 More details will follow.

----

-In the last few years, the natural language processing community witnessed advances in neural representations of free-form text with transformer-based language models (LMs).
+**Abstract**: In the last few years, the natural language processing community witnessed advances in neural representations of free-form text with transformer-based language models (LMs).
 Given the importance of knowledge available in relational tables, recent research efforts